CraftAcademyLabs/ca_course_v2/week_10/material/01_web_101/08_2_author_as_an_associated_resource.md

 What if...?

 What if we would like to alter our database and add a relationship that would allow a BOOK to `belong_to` an AUTHOR, and allow an AUTHOR to `have_many` BOOKS?
-That would open up for some more interesting functionality and a better data structure.
+That would open up for some interesting functionality and a better data structure.

 We can run some experiments in the console to learn about what kind of queries we need to use.